-Figure 5-9 presents a graphical representation of releases of tritium via migration to Site streams from 2010 through 2019.
+Figure 5-9 presents a graphical representation of releases of tritium via migration to Site streams from 2011 through 2020.
 As seen in the figure, migration releases of tritium generally have declined over the past 10 years, with year-to-year variability caused mainly by the amount of annual rainfall.
-During 2019, the total quantity of tritium migrating from SRS seepage basins and SWDF into SRS streams was 362 Ci, compared to 439 Ci in 2018, which represents an 18% decrease.
-The 10-year trend displays a decrease in tritium migration.
+During 2020, the total quantity of tritium migrating from SRS seepage basins and SWDF into SRS streams was 453 Ci, compared to 362 Ci in 2019, which represents a 25% increase.
+However, the 10-year trend displays an overall decreasing trend in tritium migration.

-SRS measured 213 Ci (59%) of the 362 Ci of tritium migrating into SRS streams in Fourmile Branch.
+SRS measured 312 Ci (69%) of the 453 Ci of tritium migrating into SRS streams in Fourmile Branch.
 Migration releases of other radionuclides vary from year-to-year but have remained below 1 Ci the past 10 years.
 Sampling in Pen Branch measures the tritium migration from the K-Area Seepage Basin and the percolation field below the K-Area Retention Basin.
-An estimated 110 Ci migrated in 2019, which represents a 23% decrease compared to 143 Ci in 2018.
+An estimated 111 Ci migrated in 2020, compared to 110 Ci in 2019.
 Stream transport includes tritium migration releases from C-Area, L-Area, and P-Area Seepage Basins (see Section 5.4.5, Tritium Transport in Streams and Savannah River Surveillance, in this chapter).